Canal Tunnels: Construction

 Power is normally from supplies for the nearby Midland Main Line however provisions to use those of the ECML were made.
 For safety reasons, emergency service radio systems have been installed, along with a walkway and automated LED lighting at four-metre intervals for an escape route for any passenger evacuation of the tunnel.
 On account of the Regent Canal being above, flood management measures were built, including a drainage system with a large sump beneath the tunnel, which is pumped into the ECML's drainage system.
-The infrastructure has been designed to facilitate bi-directional working for greater operational flexibility.
+The infrastructure has bi-directional working for greater operational flexibility.

 Despite their problem-free completion, the Canal Tunnels remained unused for several years.
-This was largely due to their having been completed well in advance of numerous other Thameslink elements, such as delivery of the new British Rail Class 700 multiple units ordered for the service and other infrastructure works.
-During this interval, the installation of track, power supply, and signalling systems were performed ahead of the commencement of passenger services.
+This was largely due to being completed well in advance of numerous other Thameslink elements, such as delivery of the new British Rail Class 700 multiple units ordered for the service and other infrastructure works.
+During this interval, track, power supply, and signalling systems were installed.
 In August 2012, railway infrastructure owner Network Rail announced that the construction company Carillion had been appointed as the principal contractor for the fitting-out of the Canal Tunnels.

-The fitting-out process commenced during 2013 and was completed during the following year, despite this milestone occurring several years ahead of services running; this was reportedly to facilitate stock movements and to take advantage of available land to facilitate such work.
+The fitting-out process commenced during 2013 and was completed during the following year, several years ahead of services running; this was reportedly to facilitate stock movements and to take advantage of available land to facilitate the work.
 The signalling systems installed were integrated with Thameslink's High Capacity Infrastructure; in addition to conventional colour light signalling, the European Train Control System is present; Thameslink officials claimed that this arrangement was the world's first implementation of such technology on a mainline 'heavy' railway.
 Wherever possible all wiring, mechanical, and electrical equipment was cleanly run in a pair of interior troughs.
-Amongst the last elements of the work was the connection of the new track to the existing lines via the insertion of new junctions.
+Amongst the last elements of the work was the connection of the new track to the existing lines with new junctions.

 Services

 On 26 February 2018, the first passenger service traversed the Canal Tunnels after many out-of-service trains had done so for testing.
 The tunnels were officially opened to traffic during May 2018, forming a part of the Thameslink core route from that month onwards.
-Until then, capacity had been limited to 16 trains per hour from Bedford, Luton/Luton Airport Parkway and St Albans City southbound via the Midland Main Line; the presence of the Canal Tunnels added another 8 per hour from Cambridge and Peterborough, achieving the objective of a peak service of 24 trains per hour between St Pancras and Blackfriars.
+Until then, capacity had been limited to 16 trains per hour from Bedford, Luton/Luton Airport Parkway and St Albans City southbound via the Midland Main Line; the presence of the Canal Tunnels added another 8 per hour from Cambridge and Peterborough, achieving the objective of a hypothetically possible peak service of 24 trains per hour between St Pancras and Blackfriars, though as of 2024, this frequency has never been reached.
 Many of these movements are automated, making use of the route's advanced digital signalling.